SantiagoYanezFerreiro/Top_Developer_Resources/README.md

 ### Imagery

-The images used are mmainly from Unsplash and Pexels.
+The images used are mainly from Unsplash and Pexels.

 ## Wireframes